Vendor lock-in is killing your LMS. Here’s how to escape

 - Can we create a custom integration between the LMS and our other systems?

 Some learning management systems may come with inbuilt integrations with other systems straight out of the box.
-However, ideally your LMS will integrate with all relevant systems in your organization’s technology ecosystem.
+However, ideally, your system, whether it's a cloud-based LMS platform or not, will integrate with all relevant systems in your organization’s technology ecosystem.
 It’s important to find out if it’s possible to create a custom integration to link your LMS to your other systems, such as HR, payroll and sales platforms.

 - Does the LMS support single sign-on or shared authentication?